microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/82.skills-sso-cloudadapter/README.md

 The solution includes a parent bot ([`rootBot`](RootBot/Bots/RootBot.cs)) and a skill bot ([`skillBot`](SkillBot/Bots/SkillBot.cs)) and shows how the skill bot can accept OAuth credentials from the root bot, without needing to send it's own OAuthPrompt.

-This is the general authentication flow :
+This is the general authentication flow:

 1. Root bot prompts user to authenticate with an OAuth prompt card.
 2. Authentication succeeds and the user is granted a token.